-I am a junior in high school, which basically means that I spend a lot of time shifting through college brochures and trying to figure out what I want to do with my life.
+I am a junior in high school, which basically means that I spend a lot of time sifting through college brochures and trying to figure out what I want to do with my life.
 A lot of my classmates feel pressured to find a purpose.
 Even worse, a lot of my friends, who have been painting ever since they learned how to splatter color on a canvas and acting ever since they learned how to talk, are now looking into ‘careers that make money.’

 Some call it better decision making.
 Other people call it giving up on a dream.